-There was a time when financial misconduct meant a rogue trader racking up losses on a stock market bet he wasn’t authorized to make or a Ponzi scheme where crooked asset managers spent investors’ money on a posh lifestyle.
+There was a time when financial misconduct meant a rogue trader racking up losses on a stock market bet he wasn’t authorised to make or a Ponzi scheme where crooked asset managers spent investors’ money on a posh lifestyle.
 But the definition of misconduct by financial actors has changed, and greatly expanded, in the past decade-and-a-half due to big scandals, even bigger financial catastrophes, regulatory responses to those and the growing public demand for more accountability from financial mediators.

 Widespread provision of mortgages to U.S. and European customers who couldn’t afford them and selling of the securities backed by those loans to institutional investors worldwide were the underlying causes of the 2008 financial crisis.
 U.K. banks’ pervasive sales of Payment Protection Insurance (PPI) to millions of consumers who didn’t need it became one of the biggest financial scandals in that country.
 Traders at more than a dozen major banks around the world colluding with each other to manipulate the most commonly used interest rate has brought the demise of that benchmark, the London interbank offered rate.

 U.S. and European banks ended up paying more than $200 billion in fines for the various types of misconduct.
 They also face post-2008 regulations and regulators – such as the Financial Conduct Authority (FCA) in the U.K. and the Consumer Financial Protection Bureau (CFPB) in the U.S. – aimed at policing their behavior more closely to prevent such lapses in the future.
 Financial services firms have also beefed up their internal control systems to do a better job at self-policing.
-Today all major U.S. banks have programs aimed at preventing unfair, deceptive, or abusive acts and practices (UDAAP).
-Less than a decade ago, none of them had such a program, as the concept didn’t even exist.
-Many firms have created chief conduct officer roles within their organizational structures.
+Today all major U.S. banks have programmes aimed at preventing unfair, deceptive, or abusive acts and practices (UDAAP).
+Less than a decade ago, none of them had such a programme, as the concept didn’t even exist.
+Many firms have created chief conduct officer roles within their organisational structures.

-Conduct risk can be analyzed in two general categories as it relates to the banking industry.
+Conduct risk can be analysed in two general categories as it relates to the banking industry.
 Wholesale banking’s potential misconduct can involve rogue traders, conflicts of interest between investment banking and research, mis-selling complicated securities or derivatives and rate-fixing among others.
 Retail banking’s misconduct includes the likes of subprime mortgages and PPI, but also not doing enough to help clients experiencing financial difficulty or are vulnerable for nonfinancial reasons such as mental health.

 While the U.K.’s FCA oversees both wholesale and retail conduct of financial institutions, in the European Union different regulators handle the two categories.
 The European Securities and Markets Authority, the European Central Bank and the European Banking Authority share the responsibility for wholesale banking conduct, but consumer protection is dispersed among national regulators and doesn’t have a central authority.
 An EU-wide regulation governs the coordination of national regulators on consumer protection, and the European Commission can alert them when violations may be harming consumers in many jurisdictions.